reachbharathan/appium-android-movies/README.md

 #### Note
 1. The configuration of android sdk and setting of stimulator will take tie for first times, be patient and refer lots of blog to know and own it
 2. Will increase the test as and when i find time

+#### Reference
+This project use bitbar ('https://github.com/bitbar') sample android app for testing purpose, thanks you @bitbar for providing the app.